Lazar-Bogdan/medicacasa-frontend/README.md

         -de modificat chestii hardcoded ( de ex myDoctor se trimite email hardcoded) -remove axios, use something else that is not a library. (use the normal call);
             - error on getAllDoctors - to be checked
-                - error on add client/doctor is related to cometChat, progress ongoing
+                - error on add client/doctor is related to cometChat, progress DONE
                 - error on deleting user / message still unknown, wip

     - HARDWARE IMPLEMENTATION - ONGOING